Lake Maggiore: Sacro Monte di Ghiffa

-The Sacred Mountain of Ghiffa is a Roman Catholic devotional complex in the comune of Ghiffa, (Piedmont, northern Italy), overlooking the Lake Maggiore.
-It is one of the nine Sacri Monti of Piedmont and Lombardy, included in UNESCO World Heritage list.
+The Sacred Mountain of Ghiffa is a Roman Catholic devotional complex in the comune of Ghiffa, (Piedmont, northern Italy), overlooking Lake Maggiore.
+It is one of the nine Sacri Monti of Piedmont and Lombardy, included in the UNESCO World Heritage list.

 Events

 The Spirit of Woodstock Festival is an annual open air festival at the end of July/beginning of August.
 It is organized in Armeno by the Mirapuri community.

+Transport

+Boat transport on the lake, including car ferries, is provided by Gestione Governativa Navigazione Laghi (Navigazione Laghi).
+The regular boat lines connect piers of lakeside towns and villages, in both Italy and Switzerland, with each other and with the Borromean and Brissago islands.

+The Locarno–Cadenazzo, Cadenazzo–Luino and Luino–Milan railway lines follow the eastern shore of the lake, while the Domodossola–Milan railway runs along the southern part of the western shore.
+Regional train services are operated by Trenord and TiLo.
+There is no railway line along the northwestern shore (between Locarno and Verbania), but further north there is a railway line between Domodossola and Locarno.

 History

 The first archaeological findings around the lake belong to nomadic people living in the area in prehistoric types.
 The first settlements discovered date from the Copper Age.
-The area was later under the control of the Ligures, later replaced by the Celts.
+Along the shores of the lake, between the 9th and 4th centuries BC.
+J.-C., the Golasecca culture, a Celtic civilization of the Iron Age developed.
 The latter was in turn conquered by the Romans, who called the lake Verbanus Lacus or Lacus Maximus.
+In Roman times a maritime line was created that linked the lake, thanks to Ticino, to Pavia, from where the ships would then continue along the Po to the Adriatic Sea.

 After the fall of the Western Roman Empire, the lake was under different domains.
 Most of the current settlements originated in the Middle Ages when the lake was under the Della Torre, Visconti, the Borromeo and Habsburg families.

+Clashes also took place on the waters of the lake between military fleets, such as in 1263, when the Della Torre ships fought against those of the Visconti near Arona or, between 1523 and 1524, when the Borromeo clashed against Francesco II Sforza and in 1636 between French and Spanish always in the waters between Arona and Angera.

+From the fourteenth century until the end of the eighteenth century, navigation on the lake and on the Ticino was also used to transport the heavy blocks of marble obtained from the quarries around the lake towards the main Lombard construction sites: the cathedral of Milan and the Certosa di Pavia.